 So, Can a Ceramic Heater Catch Fire?

 The ceramic plates are vital in heating spaces because when electricity passes through them, they get hot.
-The function of the aluminum in this heating equipment is absorbing the produced warmth.
+The function of the aluminum in this heating equipment is to absorb the produced warmth.
 The fan in your equipment then blows the hot current into your space.